 At every stage in its journey from source to your tap, we sample, analyse, and continually monitor the effectiveness of water treatment to make sure we are providing all our customers with the highest quality drinking water.

-Our Drinking Water Safety Plan has much more information on how we're making sure customers receive a safe supply of drinking water now, and well into the future.
+Our Drinking Water Safety Plan (PDF 344 KB opens in a new window) has much more information on how we're making sure customers receive a safe supply of drinking water now, and well into the future.